7 Unique Things to Do in Rajasthan for a Great Vacay (2022)

-Staying at a Royal Residence
+05. Staying at a Royal Residence

 However, while many palaces are maintained by the state government and some are preserved by the Archaeological Survey of India, many royal palaces have been converted into heritage hotels.

-Many royal houses have been converted into history hotels, with separate rooms containing the king's and queens' items to demonstrate their lifestyle and way of life, so you should have the opportunity to experience such opulence.
+Many royal houses have been converted into historical hotels, with separate rooms containing the king's and queen's items to demonstrate their lifestyle and way of life, so you should have the opportunity to experience such opulence.

-Visiting Bullet Baba's Strange Shrine
+06. Visiting Bullet Baba's Strange Shrine

 The main deity of this temple is a Bullet Bike.
 This seems both intriguing and strange, and it's located in Jodhpur's Pali area.
 The temple is situated on the Pali-Jodhpur route, and it is believed that anyone who worships it would have a safe voyage.

 When the local police tried to get the bike into the station following the accident, it automatically went back to the ditch where it had fallen, even after being shackled with iron chains.

-Investigate The Walking Tigers at Various Wildlife Refuges and Sanctuaries
+07. Investigate The Walking Tigers at Various Wildlife Refuges and Sanctuaries

 Some of the most popular areas to watch tigers include Sariska National Park in Alwar, which has leopards and tigers, as well as many other wildlife sanctuaries, including Ranthambore National Park, which is one of the most popular.